 Before you rush out and spend a small fortune on tester pots when choosing paint colours, carefully consider the light in the room…

 East or West facing: An east-facing room will have plenty of light in the morning, but that will dwindle away as the day rolls on.
 West-facing rooms will feel colder first thing, but warm up by the afternoon.
 Try experimenting with blue or green shades.
-Yes, we’re back to green – well, it’s one of our favourite colours!
-However, we do love blue too… Remember the natural light will change throughout the day, so check how your paint looks in artificial lighting, too.
-Craig & Rose have some beautiful green colours and right now, this gorgeous Napleonic Blue by Annie Sloan is one of our favourites.
+Yes, I’m back to green – well, it’s one of my favourite colours!
+However, I do love blue too… Remember the natural light will change throughout the day, so check how your paint looks in artificial lighting, too.
+Craig & Rose have some beautiful green colours and right now, this gorgeous Napleonic Blue by Annie Sloan is one of my favourites.

 North facing: These rooms are notoriously trickier to decorate because they don’t receive as much warmth and the light will feel darker.
 Avoid anything too white or light grey, especially if it has cool undertones.
 Instead, keep things warm with cosy neutrals that are inviting and have a pink or yellow undertone.
 Rich, cocooning jewel colours are also a winning choice.
 Take a look at Little Greene Mid Azure 2 or Farrow & Ball Stiffkey Blue to create a cosy and intimate feel.